Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Access Control & Constructors,Destructors.md

 - **protected**
   protected extends access to **code within any derived class's functions.**
 - **public**
-  public allows any code to use the fileds and functions, which should generally only be used for interface functions.
+  public allows any code to use the fields and functions, which should generally only be used for interface functions.

 > [!Info] Friends
 > Classes can have friends, which are functions or classes that are granted access to its private and protected member.
 This is done by friend keyword.